-Main Menu.
+- Main Menu.
 The main menu is located along the top of the LinSig main Window and is the primary method for carrying out tasks in LinSig.
 Unless otherwise stated all tasks in LinSig are carried out by choosing the relevant command from this menu.
 If a menu command is shown in grey, this means it is not currently possible to carry out the command.
-For example, the 'Edit Zone' command is shown in grey if no Zone is currently selected, as LinSig does not know which Zone to edit.

-- Status Bar.
+For example, the 'Edit Zone' command is shown in grey if no Zone is currently selected, as LinSig does not know which Zone to edit. - Status Bar.
 The Status Bar is shown along the bottom of the main window and displays useful information about the current LinSig model. - View Arrangements Manager.
 The View Arrangements Manager allows arrangements of the different LinSig Views to be defined and saved.
 Different arrangements of views can then be recalled at any time depending on the current task being undertaken.
-For example, one View arrangement may be defined positioning the Views to allow easy entering of traffic flows whilst another may arrange the signal editing Views. - Network Layout View.
+For example, one View arrangement may be defined positioning the Views to allow easy entering of traffic flows whilst another may arrange the signal editing Views.

+- Network Layout View.
 The Network Layout View displays the overall layout of the Network's Junctions, Arms and Lanes and how they interconnect.
-The View can be used to carry out the following tasks: - Create, delete and edit Junctions - Create, delete and edit Arms and Lanes attached to each Junction. - Join Lanes on different Arms together using Lane Connectors. - Create, delete and edit Zones and connect them to Arms. - o Create, delete and edit Pedestrian Links, Connectors & Zones. - Display Lane based input data and results. - Display mini-graphs of flow profiles and queues. - Display mini stage diagrams embedded in the View. - Examine and display Routes selected in the Route List View. - Allow signal times to be edited using timing dials. - Display flows as bandwidths. - o Compare Scenario Route Flows using Bandwidths. - Display animated signal sequences and queues. - Annotate the Network diagram using Notes & Labels. - Phase View.
+The View can be used to carry out the following tasks: - o Create, delete and edit Junctions - Create, delete and edit Arms and Lanes attached to each Junction. - Join Lanes on different Arms together using Lane Connectors. - Create, delete and edit Zones and connect them to Arms. - Create, delete and edit Pedestrian Links, Connectors & Zones. - Allow Lane Based Traffic Flows to be edited using Lane Based Flow Mode. - Display input data and results by Lane. - Display mini-graphs of flow profiles and queues. - Display mini stage diagrams embedded in the View. - Display Timing Dials which can be used to edit signal timings. - Examine and display Routes selected in the Route List View. - Allow signal times to be edited using timing dials. - Display flows as bandwidths. - Compare Scenario Route Flows using Bandwidths. - o Display animated signal sequences and queues. - Annotate the Network diagram using Notes & Labels. - Controller List View.
+The Controller List View displays all of the signal Controllers in the model and how they are grouped.
+The View can be used to carry out the following tasks: - Add, edit and delete new signal Controllers. - Group signal Controllers in Controller Sets. - Add, edit and delete Stage Streams on Controllers. - Set Cycle Times for Controller Sets. - Phase View.
 The Phase View graphically displays the Phase layout for a single signal Controller.
 The View can be used to: - Select which Controller to display in this View. - Create, delete and edit Phases. - Create, delete and edit Stage Streams. - Define the Phases allocated to each Stage Stream. - Intergreen View.
 The Intergreen View is used to enter and edit the Phase Intergreen Matrix for each Controller.
 The Intergreen Matrix's cells are colour coded to indicate cells where it may be inappropriate to have an Intergreen, for example, where two Phases are configured to run together in the same Stage.
-This View can be used to carry out the following tasks: - Select which Controller to display in this View. - Enter and edit Phase Intergreens. - View matrix cells where LinSig indicates an Intergreen would be incorrect.
+This View can be used to carry out the following tasks: - Select which Controller to display in this View. - Enter and edit Phase Intergreens. - View matrix cells where LinSig indicates an Intergreen would be incorrect. - Select which set of Intergreens to use.